isuPatches/android-wisefy/README.md

 ### Highlights

-- Android P, Android Q, Android R, and Android S are now supported
+- Android Q, Android R, and Android S are now supported
 - Compiled with Java 11
 - Rewritten with extensibility and future Android OS's in-mind
     * Future versions of the Android OS will be easier to support with the new delegate/adapter system